marksherriff/deers/deers2021.md

 ## Zoom Link

 All meetings, including office hours and our daily sessions, will be held on the same Zoom link.
-See your email for the link or ask in Slack.
+See your email for the link or the pinned post in the deers-2021 Slack channel.

 ## Workshop Schedule